azoth-lang/azoth.language.reference/src/literals.md

     ;
 ```

-Note: A real literal requires a digit before the decimal sign even if this is only the value zero.
+Note: A decimal literal requires a digit before the decimal sign even if this is only the value zero.
 Also, if present, a decimal point must be followed by at least one digit.

 ## Escape Sequences